North Umpqua River Whitewater and Waterfalls Trip

-Camp Trip: Upon arriving in camp the guides will help you set up a tent and you can get geared up for the evening.
-At the same time you are moving in the guides will be setting up our kitchen and preparing appetizers to hold you off while the entree of steaks, salmon, or ribs are cooking up.
+Upon arriving in camp the guides will help you set up a tent and you can get geared up for the evening If you are camping.
+For those in the cabins or Glamping you can move into your residence for the night.
+At the same time you are moving in the guides will be setting up our kitchen and preparing appetizers to hold you off while the entrees are being cooking up.
 After some fresh brownies from the dutch oven it’s time to relax around the campfire with your kids or friends and re-live stories from the day.

 Day 1: Depending on where you are coming from we have a variety of meeting points to choose from.
 Check out the Travel Information Tab for all the meeting location details.
 Be sure to eat a hearty breakfast before we meet; you will be very active before lunch.